ZyreApps/hydra/README.txt

 * hydra.cfg -- a configuration file, generated the first time if needed.
 * ledger.txt -- a list of all posts held by the node.
 A post ID is a UUID, and the ledger holds one UUID per line.
 * posts/ -- a subdirectory holding all posts.
-* contents/ -- a subdirectory holding all contents.
-A content file is named by its SHA1 digest.
+* blobs/ -- a subdirectory holding content blobs (when posts don't refer to other existing files).
 * peers/ -- a subdirectory holding peer status files.
 A peer status file is named by the peer's unique ID and holds the peer meta data in SPL format.

-# Node state held in a directory tree

-This avoids the need for passing any configuration to the Hydra process.
-We can put a configuration file into that tree, if needed.
-The directory name defaults to ".hydra" in current working directory.
-When starting, server creates a lockfile 'hydrad.lock' that ensures only one instance runs at a time.

 ## Ownership and Contributing